“A friendly, creative, environment for learning together”

 This week our Science focus was mini-beast habitats.
 We thought about the different micro-habitats in our school garden and WHY a mini-beast would choose to live in a certain environment.
 The key words we came up with were:

-Our DT focus this week was making bug hotels.
+Another Science/DT focus this week was making bug hotels.
 We made some fabulous habitats for mini-beats and hope to encourage more into the school garden.

 Here are some of the photos from the rest of the afternoon’s activities.
 We enjoyed gardening, bug hunting, bird watching, den building and making more mini-beast homes.